BumboBlast/godot-chess-engine/README.md

     Board's calculate boardsquare
     ( i think i fixed it by making sure get_legal_spaces returns an array)

-    BUG:
+    [solved] BUG:
         pieces can move off board. (there are legal spaces outside the board B9, etc)

-    Bug: knight moves off board when at Square A1.
+    [solve] Bug: knight moves off board when at Square A1.
 SOLVED: ranges are [,)

-    -> Bug: white king can castle on blacks side lol [solved] Bug: rook doesnt work???
+    [solved]-> Bug: white king can castle on blacks side lol [solved]-> bug: white queenside castling triggers black not being allowed to castle anymore

+    [solved] Bug: rook doesnt work???
 Bishops dont work???
         SOLUTION: Since the pieces only understand occupied squares after a call to update_spaces_dictionary,  Calling update_spaces_dictionary in loadFEN() resolves it.